Put It Away!

 Westerns and Toilets

 Unless one is a robot, a financial indiscretion at least once a week is, to my mind, inevitable.
-(It's best to keep an appropriate distance from women, to avoid another dimension altogether of foolishness.)
+(It's best to keep an appropriate distance from women, to avoid an altogether deeper dimension of foolishness.)
 I speak as someone who on occasions has run out of food and had no prospect of timeously turning a shilling.
 And also being, somewhat uncomprehendingly, in the converse position.
 A man easily parted with his money despite his most valliant, even desperate, exertions is a danger to himself and possibly to others; his financial ineptitude threatens his very existence, however competent he might be in other things.
-He had better entrust all but his most essential pocket change to an honest, competent, fully insured, whole-truth-disclosure-in-real-time-all-the-time, professional, bonded, something-to-lose top-rated financial adviser.
+He had better entrust all but essential pocket change to an honest, competent, fully insured, whole-truth-disclosure-in-real-time-all-the-time, professional, bonded, something-to-lose top-rated financial adviser.
 I intend to look into this on this page.

-Sounds familiar
+Sounds Familiar

 The main theme of How To Marry A Millionaire (1953) is substantially the same as Duck Soup (1933); and of Austin Powers, International Man of Mystery (1997) the same as Take The Money And Run (1969).